oriweingart/ng-lit/README.md

 ```

 #### Defaults
-use the `default` option to pass a default values in case of angular scope or the value not found (or `null`).
+use the `default` option to pass a default value in case of angular scope or the value were not found (or `null`).
 ```javascript
   static get ngProps() {
     return {